If you are bored with the traditional hamburger, try Hambāgu, the Japanese hamburger steak.

 It is easy to prepare the Japanese hamburger steak at home

-By now you should have an idea how Hambagu is significantly different from the fast food burger.
-But I’d love to have this ‘burger streak’ because I love to Asian food a well as the burger.
+By now you should have an idea of how Hambagu is significantly different from the fast food burger.
+But I’d love to have this hamburger steak because I love Asian food a well as the burger.
 So with a slightly greedy thought, I would hope to have the best of both by eating Hambagu.

-Let see how to make this delectable patties which are the holy amalgamations of Japanese flavors and the classic American staple.
+Let see how to make these delectable patties which are the holy amalgamations of Japanese flavors and the classic American staple.

 - Saute the onions and garlic with vegetable oil until caramelized

 - Combined the onion, garlic with the rest of the ingredients in A, until it is well mixed.